White House says bin Laden son killed in US operation

 But he hadn’t been heard from since a message in March 2018, in which he threatened the rulers of Saudi Arabia.

-Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, and Lolita C. Baldor in Ljubljana, Slovenia, contributed to this report.
+Associated Press writers Jon Gambrell in Dubai, United Arab Emirates, Lolita C. Baldor in Ljubljana, Slovenia, and Deb Riechmann in Washington contributed to this report.